-While capital assets are included in the Statement of Net Position, capital outlay expenditures are recognized in the fund statements thereby reducing the amount of resources available for future spending.
+While capital assets are included in the Statement of Net Position, capital outlay expenditures are recognized in the fund statements, thereby reducing the amount of resources available for future spending.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-The Township's General Fund realized an increase of \$0.3 million in fund balance during 2018.
-General fund revenues were down slightly in 2018 compared to 2017.
-Expenditures for 2018 compared to 2017 decreased due to the Township's decreased level of general government services that were provided such as economic development.
+The Township's General Fund realized an increase of \$1.3 million in fund balance during 2019.
+General fund revenues were up in 2019 compared to 2018 with increased interest and investment income.
+Expenditures for 2019 compared to 2018 increased slightly due to the Township's increased level of general government services that were provided such as economic development.

 The General Fund is the primary fund that finances government services to citizens.
 The Township continues to maintain a General Fund balance reserve in an attempt to provide stability in years in which revenues may not support necessary spending levels.
-At December 31, 2018, the ending unassigned fund balance of the General Fund was \$9.2 million or 333 percent of the total General Fund expenditures reported for 2018.
+At December 31, 2019, the ending unassigned fund balance of the General Fund was \$10.5 million or 358 percent of the total General Fund expenditures reported for 2019.

-The Police District Fund reported a net increase in fund balance of \$.6 million in 2018 which is consistent with the fund balance increase of \$.8 million in 2017.
+The Police District Fund reported a net increase in fund balance of \$1.1 million in 2019 which is more favorable than the fund balance increase of \$0.6 million in 2018.
+These increases are the result of the Township's continuing efforts to carefully monitor expenses.
 This fund is used to account for the tax levy collected and used to pay the Warren County Sheriff for police protection.

 The Township's Fire and EMS Fund reported a net increase in fund balance of \$1.0 million.
-2018 revenues and expenses both increased approximately \$.3 million compared to 2017.
+2019 revenues and expenses both increased approximately \$0.4 million compared to 2018.

 The 1998 TIF General Reserve Fund and the 1998 TIF General Revenue Fund account for the receipt of payments in lieu of taxes used for economic development and payment to schools.
 The Township issued long-term tax increment financing notes that provided for investment in economic development within the Township.
 A portion of the monies received is returned to the school districts that would have been collected through property taxes.
-The net decrease in fund balance for the 1998 TIF General Reserve Fund was \$.3 million as approximately \$4.2 million was used in 2018 to retire the park notes.
-The 1998 TIF General Revenue Fund realized a net increase of \$.8 million as transfers out were less than payments in lieu of taxes.
-Both funds are required to keep a minimum balance per the tax increment financing agreement as is reflected in Cash and Cash Equivalents with Fiscal Agent.
+The net increase in fund balance for the 1998 TIF General Reserve Fund was \$1.8 million as this fund's debt retirement load was reduced in 2019 (with the 2018 retirement of approximately \$4.2 million in notes payable).
+The 1998 TIF General Revenue Fund realized a net decrease of \$0.2 million as transfers out were greater than payments in lieu of taxes.
+Both funds are required to keep a minimum balance per the tax increment financing agreement as is reflected in Cash and Investments with Fiscal Agent.

 The TIF Debt Service Fund accounts for monies transferred in from the 1998 TIF General Revenue and TIF Reserve Funds to make principal and interest payments on the tax increment long-term notes.
-Principal payments and interest payments made for the year were \$1,545,000 and \$614,356, respectively.
+Principal payments and interest payments made for the year were \$1,625,000 and \$537,107, respectively.